yqf3139/fission-benchmark/workloads/helloworld-workload/Result.md

-Result of fission 01b3991, on a minikube:
+Result of fission 01b3991, on a 8 thread server:

 ```bash

 Running Spec #0
 Function: helloworld, Workload: simple-workload
 Function created, waiting for the sync ... done.